New York State Mandated Reporter Training:

 - Use trauma-informed principles in interactions with CSEC or trafficked youth.

-- Engage CSEC youth in health and safety based conversations regarding their sexual experiences.
+- Engage CSEC youth in health and safety-based conversations regarding their sexual experiences.

-Youth Trafficking for Child Serving Professionals: Part Two of the training builds on the foundational knowledge gained in Part One and reinforces practical skills for working with survivors and youth trafficking.
+- Part II: Youth Trafficking for Child Serving Professionals: Part Two of the training builds on the foundational knowledge gained in Part One and reinforces practical skills for working with survivors and youth trafficking.
 This training will help child serving professionals:

 - Describe and discuss CSEC and youth trafficking with colleagues and vulnerable youth.